hellodeolu/don-labs/docs/details.md

 - Student(s) must submit both individual and peer projects deliverables before deadlines
 - Student must participate in at least 75% weekly snapquiz
 - We frown at plagiarism.
 Always reference resources where necessary
-- All the above must be met for graduation consideration

 ## Estimated Daily
 ### Throughout the program, we recommend that all students allocate a minimum of 4 - 5 hours/daily or 24 - 30 hours/week for their studies.